2680 Matheson Blvd E, Suite 102

 About Food Banks Canada:

-Food Banks Canada is a 4-star rated charity.
-The charity is financially transparent and has Average demonstrated impact.
-It has an above average results reporting grade of B+.
-Food Banks Canada has $28.5m in reserve funds which can cover program costs for 10.5 months.
+Food Banks Canada is a 4-star rated charity that is financially transparent.
+It has an above average results reporting grade of A-.
+For every dollar donated 83 cents are available to go towards the cause.
+Its reserve funds can cover nine months of annual program costs.

 Founded in 1989, Food Banks Canada (FBC) is a national organization working to reduce food insecurity countrywide.
-It aims to relieve hunger today and prevent hunger tomorrow.
-Every year, Food Banks Canada releases its HungerCount report which provides statistics on hunger and the use of food banks in Canada.
-In March 2023, the report highlights that there were 1,935,911 visits to food banks in Canada which is a 32% increase compared to March, 2022.
+Food Banks Canada releases a HungerCount report which provides statistics on hunger and the use of food banks in Canada.
+The 2024 hunger report isn’t out yet but the 2023 report highlights that there were 1,935,911 visits to food banks in Canada in March 2023 which is a 32% increase compared to March, 2022.
 This is the highest year-over-year increase in usage ever reported.
-FBC also discusses statistics about poverty and food bank use throughout Canada.
 In Canada, a third of food bank clients are children, despite children only representing 19% of the population.
-43% of food bank users in Canada are on social assistance, and one in six of Canadians accessing food banks are employed.
+43% of food bank users in Canada are on social assistance, and one in six Canadians accessing food banks are employed.
 Indigenous Peoples represent 12% of food bank users even though they make up 5% of the general population.
-FBC runs two programs: Food Acquisition and Sharing (53%), and Funds Distribution (47%).
-These percentages are different from FBC’s breakdown in the annual report because Ci removed administrative and development fees from program expenses.
+FBC runs three main programs: Network Services and Support & Food Acquisition, Funds Distributed, and Research and Advocacy.
+In fiscal 2024 (year ended March), FBC’s total program and grant costs were $48.7m.

 My anchor